Tiger's Eye at a Glance

 In crystal healing traditions, Tiger's Eye is associated with the lower body — the hips, legs, and lower back.

-- ◆It is believed to support the adrenal glands during periods of stress, helping the body maintain energy and resilience.
+- ◆It's believed to support the adrenal glands during periods of stress, helping the body maintain energy and resilience.

-- ◆Some practitioners use Tiger's Eye to support healthy blood pressure and improve circulation, particularly in the extremities.
+- ◆Some practitioners use it for healthy blood pressure and improved circulation, particularly in the extremities.

 - ◆The stone is also traditionally associated with strengthening the skeletal system and supporting the repair of broken bones.

-- ◆Its warming energy is said to help relieve joint pain and stiffness.
+- ◆Its warming energy is said to help with joint pain and stiffness.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.